Analyzing Transformers in Embedding Space: Aligning Models in Embedding Space

 \section{Aligning Models in Embedding Space}

-Assuming Transformers by and large operate in embedding space leads to an exciting possibility - we can relate \emph{different} models to one another so long as they share a vocabulary and tokenizer.
+The assumption Transformers operate in embedding space leads to an exciting possibility -- we can relate \emph{different} models to one another so long as they share the vocabulary and tokenizer.
 In \S\ref{subsec:layer_alignment}, we show that we can align the layers of BERT models trained with different random seeds.
 In \S\ref{subsec:stiching}, we show the embedding space can be leveraged to ``stitch'' the parameters of a fine-tuned model to a model that was not fine-tuned.